Randomblock1/IPABakery/README.md

 # IPABakery
-is a collection of Python scripts to automate generating IPAs from normal apps.
+is a collection of Python scripts to automate generating tweaked IPAs from normal apps.

 ## Requirements
 You need:
 - [Theos and Theos Jailed](https://github.com/kabiroberai/theos-jailed/wiki/Installation)
 - Python3 and pip
+If you are going to obtain your own IPA files:
 - iproxy (comes with usbmuxd on Linux)
 - A jailbroken device with [Frida](https://frida.re/docs/ios/#with-jailbreak) installed

 ## Setup
-- `git clone --recursive https://github.com/randomblock1/ezIPATweaker` (`--recursive` makes sure the submodules are ready!)
+- `git clone --recursive https://github.com/randomblock1/IPABakery` (`--recursive` makes sure the submodule is ready!)
 - `python3 -m pip install -r requirements.txt`
 - `python3 -m pip install -r frida-ios-dump/requirements.txt`